zhangp365/XVerse/README.md

 python inference_single_sample.py --prompt "ENT1, and ENT2 standing together in a park." --seed 42 --cond_size 256 --target_height 768 --target_width 768 --weight_id 2 --weight_ip 5 --latent_lora_scale 0.85 --vae_lora_scale 1.3 --vae_skip_iter_s1 0.05 --vae_skip_iter_s2 0.8 --images "sample/woman.jpg" "sample/girl.jpg" --captions "a woman" "a girl" --idips true true --save_path "generated_image_2.png" --num_images 1
 ```

+## ⚡️ Low-VRAM Inference
+- During inference with a single sample, you can enable low VRAM mode by adding the parameter `--use_low_vram True`.
+- Additionally, you can also enable low VRAM mode by adding the parameter `--use_low_vram True` in `run_demo.py` to run XVerse smoothly on a 24GB VRAM GPU.
+- This allows you to perform inference with up to two conditional images on a GPU equipped with 24GB of VRAM.
+We will further support lower memory inference through quantitative models.

 ## Inference with XVerseBench

 ![XVerseBench](sample/XVerseBench.png)